 Research

 Our goal is to reveal the biophysical principles underlying the dynamic organization of cellular organelles and protein assemblies.
-We are fascinated by mitochondrial fission, fusion, growth, transport, and network topology, and how they contribute to energy production and mitochondrial genome maintenance.
+We are fascinated by mitochondrial fission, fusion, growth, transport, and network topology, and how they contribute mitochondrial function and maintenance.

 Our scientific approach is enabled by technology; we custom-build high throughput super-resolution microscopes.
 Enlarged fields of view, combined with automation, allow us to go beyond anecdotal images to large-scale quantification and model building.
 Currently, we are expanding our repertoire by integrating computer vision into our microscopes, as well as employing label-free imaging methods.